rabraghib/solved/README.md

 # solved
-This is a repository where I store the solves of some programming challenges
+This is a repository where I store the solves of some programming problems.